 Once the teacher was in their home visiting.
 She sat in the living room, listening to this amazing man.
 The things that He said thrilled her soul.
 Sis was hurrying around getting supper.
 She knew she could help, but the teacher was here.
 When Sis grumbled, He smiled and said something about important things and more important things.
 “Food is important, and she has chosen the more important things.”

-Her brother sickened and died.
+Later, her brother sickened and died.
 The teacher came and publicly gave him life again.
-Her heart burned with love for the teacher.
+The woman’s heart burned with love for the teacher.
 How could she not love Him deeply?
 Not a romantic love, but a love which would follow Him anywhere and do anything for Him.

 A Gift of Gratitude